alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 I'm fairly comfortable working with other people's code, and it typically takes me a few minutes to save a page.
 This is fine for the handful of new pages I save every week, but it wouldn't scale for a larger archive.

-Once I've downloaded everything the page needs and eliminated external requests, I have a self-contained local copy.
+Once I've downloaded everything the page needs, eliminated external requests, and fixed the errors, I have my snapshot.

 <h3 id="deleting_the_junk">Deleting all the junk</h3>

 As I'm saving a page, I cut away all the stuff I don't want.
-This makes web pages smaller and faster to load, and pages often shrank by 10--20&times;.
+This makes my snapshots smaller, and pages often shrank by 10--20&times;.
 The junk I deleted includes:

 *   **Ads.**